state anniversary license plate

 Nebraska Centennial

 Nebraska's 100th anniversary of statehood was actually in 1967, but the state issued these centennial plates with only the year "66" stamped on them.
 The plate was then kept current with stickers for 1967 and 1968.
-The "76" serial prefix indicates this plate was issued in Dundy County.
-This is another plate in need of an upgrade.
+The "5" serial prefix indicates this plate was issued in Dodge County.

 Alaska 1867-1967